Aurora Colony: Colonial life

-The Aurora Colony built homes, schools, business, mills, and a hotel.
+The Aurora Colony built homes, schools, businesses, mills, and a hotel.
 The colony also created a fruit orchard and produced hand-made goods.
 The Oregon & California Railway line expanded to pass through Aurora in 1870, which brought additional business to the colony.
 The train stopped four times a day for meals in its hotel.

 The Aurora Colony Band became well known on the West Coast, and traveled throughout the region to perform music.

-The charismatic Keil was the sole leader of the group.
-As the spiritual leader, he installed his own form of Christianity in the community.
-Keil preached a simple ideal about brotherhood and love and taught a "No title but Christian" and "No rules but the Bible" form of Christianity.

 As in many other utopian communities, its founder held special privileges.
 He instated confession in order to maintain the members’ humility, yet was immune from taking part in confession himself.
 He was also exempt from taking part in manual labor.
 Keil lived in a large house in the colony, called "Gross Haus" (German for Big House).

 As part of keeping order and maintaining his place in the community, Keil utilized mortification functions, calling out deviants for their transgressions during public meetings.